-Unofficially, crew stated the vessel lost a diesel generator and one of the stabilizers was damaged.
+Unofficially, the crew stated the vessel lost a diesel generator and one of the stabilizers was damaged.

-On November 4, 2006, at ~7:30 pm, upon leaving call port Livorno Italy, the ship run aground at approx 0,5 ml / 1 km off harbor’s entrance, doing a very soft stop.
+On November 4, 2006, at ~7:30 pm, upon leaving call port Livorno Italy, the ship ran aground at approx 0,5 mi / 1 km off the harbour’s entrance, doing a very soft stop.
 During the next ~30 min, the crew tried various combinations of speeds and directions to move the vessel.
 At ~8 pm, it regained its way forward.

 (overboard) On April 1, 2006, two crew intentionally jumped overboard while the ship was in homeport Galveston TX.
 The incident resulted in all the crew being grounded on the ship.
 Both jumpers were arrested and escorted by the police to Galveston International Airport.